science

 Where AI Excels -- and Where It Stops

-But designing remediation systems for contaminated sites sits at just 35% automation.
-And conducting field inspections and environmental impact assessments is only 14% automated.
+But designing remediation systems for contaminated sites sits at just 35% automation [Estimate].
 The reason: every contaminated site is unique.
 Soil chemistry, hydrogeology, proximity to sensitive receptors, regulatory jurisdiction, community concerns, and budget constraints all intersect in ways that require creative engineering solutions.
 AI can model scenarios, but a human engineer must decide which scenario fits reality.
-Check the full analysis on the Environmental Engineers occupation page.

 Strong Fundamentals in a Growing Field

-The approximately 53,200 environmental engineers in the United States earn a median annual wage of about ,090, and the Bureau of Labor Statistics projects 6% growth through 2034.
+The approximately 53,200 environmental engineers in the United States earn a median annual wage of about $100,090 [Fact], and the Bureau of Labor Statistics projects 6% growth through 2034 [Fact].
 Several forces drive this demand: tightening environmental regulations, the massive infrastructure spending under recent federal legislation, growing concern about PFAS and other emerging contaminants, and the engineering demands of the clean energy transition.

 Career Positioning for Maximum Value